vzahanych/view-guard-meta/docs/IMPLEMENTATION_PLAN_PHASE2.md

 **Priority: P0**

 **Context**: Epic 2.2.5 implemented the complete model training pipeline.
 After training completes, trained models are registered in the model catalog and stored at `/app/data/models/{trained_model_id}/model.onnx`.
-However, trained models are not yet synced to Edge appliances, so Edge continues using baseline models for event detection.
-Edge needs to receive trained models from VM to use them for improved detection accuracy.
+However, trained models are not yet synced to Edge appliances.
+At this stage of the workflow, Edge does not have any models at all (neither baseline nor trained).
+Edge needs to receive trained models from VM to enable event detection.
+This epic implements the VM → Edge model deployment flow so that Edge can receive and use trained models for detection.

 **Goal**: Implement VM → Edge trained model sync and deployment:
 1. When a trained model is registered in the catalog, trigger model sync to the appropriate Edge appliance.
 2. Convert trained models to Edge-compatible format (ONNX → OpenVINO IR if needed, or use ONNX directly).
-3. Send trained models to Edge over WireGuard tunnel via gRPC or HTTP.
+3. Send trained models to Edge over WireGuard tunnel via HTTP multipart POST.
 4. Track model deployment status (pending, deploying, deployed, failed).
-5. Support model versioning and rollback (Edge can request specific model versions).
-6. Foundation for Edge-side model management (Edge model loading will be in future epic).
+5. Edge receives, validates, stores, and loads models for inference.
+6. Edge reports deployment status back to VM.

+**Future enhancement (post-PoC)**: Model versioning and rollback:
+- VM offers Edge new model versions
+- Edge tests new version and accepts or falls back to previous version
+- Edge-side model validation and rollback logic (deferred to future epic)

 **Prerequisites**:
 - ✅ Trained models registered in model catalog (Epic 2.2.5)